TBSliver/videobox/cutting.md

 * For partial footage put `#PARTIAL`  (`#NOSLIDES` is automatically marked as partial already)
 * If the RIGHT audio channel contains the best audio, add a line `AUDIO="FR-FL|FR-FR"`.
 For the LEFT channel, add nothing.

+To find the right files to edit, run `grep -A 2 k1105 schedule/ | grep TITLE` (replace k1105 with your chosen room name).

 Cutting process
 ---------------